Clay-Ferguson/quantizr/QuantaGradio/README.md

 # About Quanta Coding Agent

-The Quanta Coding Agent (QCA) features and capabilities are mostly the same regardless of whether you're running the the Quanta Web App (i.e. what's running at https://quanta.wiki), or the Quanta Gradio Agent (this project).
+The Quanta Coding Agent (QCA) features and capabilities are mostly the same regardless of whether you're running the the Quanta Web App, or the Quanta Gradio Agent (this project).
 Each way of using the QCA has it's own advantages and disadvantages.
 For example, the Quanta Web App itself is massive in size, complex, and complicated to configure and deploy, while this Quanta Gradio App is, like all Gradio apps, very easy to run, as long as you know how to run Python.

 # How Coding Agent Works